Skip to content

 In summary:

-A second gene also has a role in producing SMN protein.
-This is the Survival Motor Neuron 2 gene (SMN2), sometimes referred to as the SMA ‘back-up’ gene.
+A second gene is also able to make SMN protein.
+This is the Survival Motor Neuron 2 gene (SMN2).
+It is sometimes called the SMA ‘back-up’ gene.

-However, it is estimated that only about 10% of the SMN protein made from SMN2 is able to work properly.
-The large majority – about 90% – of protein produced from SMN2 is lacking an essential part meaning that it does not work8.
+However, researchers have shown that only about 1 in 10 (10%) of the SMN protein made from SMN2 works properly.
+The remaining 9 out of 10 (90%) of the protein made from SMN2 is missing an essential part — so, it does not work3.

-So, while SMN2 can make some functional SMN protein, it cannot produce enough to fully make up for the altered SMN1 gene in people who have 5q SMA.
+So, although SMN2 can make some functional SMN protein, it cannot produce enough to fully make up for the altered SMN1 gene in people with 5q SMA.

-Unlike most genes, the number of copies of SMN2 on each chromosome can vary from one person to the next9; there can be between 0 – 8 copies.
+Unlike most genes, the number of copies of SMN2 on each chromosome can vary from one person to the next4.
+There can be between 0 and 8 copies.

 Bearing this in mind, the following table gives a summary of: